Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 **Annotation-centric** packages such as *Org.X.Db*, *EnsDb.X.vX*, *biomaRT*, and *BS.genome* are designed to provide access to specific annotations, e.g. Ensembl annotations for all organisms from a specific release, or access to legacy Ensembl genome annotations.

-**Method-centric** packages such as *AnnotationDbi* and *GenomicFeatures* provide functionality for convienient and efficient access to multiple databases, and do not focus on providing access to any one annotation resource alone.
+**Method-centric** packages such as *AnnotationDbi* and *GenomicFeatures* provide functionality for convenient and efficient access to multiple databases, and do not focus on providing access to any one annotation resource alone.
 For example, *Org.X.DB*, *EnsDb.X.vX*, and *biomaRT* objects all inherit methods from *AnnotationDbi*, meaning that we can use these common methods to access data from different annotation packages (as we will see in this lesson).

 **Note:** Another method-centric package that we won't discuss here is [*AnnotationHub*](https://www.bioconductor.org/packages/release/bioc/html/AnnotationHub.html), which provides methods to query annotation data from a very large range of databases.